You’ll love this mess free art activity for kids, especially if you have little ones who love to paint.

-Having the bag stabilized made it easier to control the paint, so that two children could play together, or one child could explore in greater depth:
+Having the bag stabilized makes it easier to control the paint.
+This way two children can play together, or one child can explore in greater depth:

-We left this out on our little table for several days, and every child who came over (and there were many) was intrigued.
+We left this out on our little table for several days.
+Every child who came over (and there were many) was intrigued.
 Several of the parents were, too!

 Lily may have been the most excited of all!

 Have you tried this mess free art activity?
 Do you have an art activity you think my kids would enjoy?